 In order for your boat to pull a water skier behind you, you need speed.
 In order to get enough speed, you need enough horsepower in the engine.

-Generally speaking, if you want someone wakeboarding or water skiing behind you then your boat needs to be moving at a minimum of 20 miles per hour.
-Even better is running at 26 or 27 miles per hour for good water skiing.
+Generally speaking, if you want someone wakeboarding or water skiing behind you then your boat needs to be moving at a minimum of 20 mph Even better is running at 26 or 27 miles per hour for good water skiing.

-A 70 horsepower engine is usually going to get you enough speed to get up on water skis.
+A 70 horsepower engine is usually the minimum hp to get you enough speed to get up on water skis.
 Having said that, you’re going to do a lot better with a 90 horsepower motor or better.

-Also, consider that how many people you have on board your boat is going to matter because 90 horsepower with 10 people on the boat is going to move slower than 90 horsepower with only two people in your boat.
+Also, consider that how many people you have on board your boat is going to matter because 90 horsepower with 10 riders on the boat is going to move slower than 90 horsepower with only two passengers in your boat.
+More lbs equal lower mphs.

 Something else to take into consideration is the size or the length of the boat.
 A 90 horsepower motor can be enough to pull an 18 ft boat with a water skier behind.
 However, if your boat is 25 ft long and you want to water ski, then more horsepower is a good thing to have.

 There are different kinds of boats you can get for rivers, lakes, and the ocean.
-With enough horsepower in the motor, it’s possible to do things like wakeboarding, tubing, and skiing even in a pontoon boat.
+With enough horsepower in the outboard motors, it’s possible to do things like wakeboarding, tubing, and skiing even in a pontoon boat.

 Although if water skiing is the specific activity you’re looking for, then it’s best to get a dedicated ski boat.